AyoOlonilua/Triangle-Tracker/README.md

 # Description

-It is used for calculating integers i.e Addition, Subtraction, Division, Multiplication etc.
+It is used for checking for the different sides of a triangle.

 # Setup/Installation Requirements